What Kind Of Spirit Do You Have?

 Then you can live a “holy” life, with you in Christ, and the Spirit of Christ in you.

 To sum it up, in one very short statement, the Spirit of God dwells in you, to the extent that you are obedient to His word.
 That’s it in a nutshell.
-The degree that the Spirit of God dwells in you, is directly related to the degree of obedience that you are willing to give to God.
+The degree to which the Spirit of God dwells in you, is directly related to the degree of obedience that you are willing to give to God.

 If you are a little bit obedient to God’s word, then His Spirit will dwell in you a little bit.
 And if you were to give total obedience to God, then His spirit would totally and fully dwell in you.
 It’s up to you, just how much you want God’s Spirit to be inside of you.